What Is NoFap? What Are the Benefits?

 The claims that NoFap has made aren’t medical advice.
 They’re generally low on scientific support and high on anecdotal evidence.
 More research is needed to see what (if any) of their platform is valid.

-If a habit is causing you distress, mental health support should be part of your plan to address it, regardless of how much time you spend jerking it.
+If a habit is causing you distress, mental health support should be part of your plan to address it.
+This may be more useful than worrying about how much time you spend clicking around your favourite porn site.

-Experts are, however, available on the internet to help you.
-If you’re not feeling good about your porn use or masturbation habits, you might consider starting that professional conversation with online counseling.
+Experts are available on the internet to help you.
+If you’re not feeling good about your porn use or masturbation habits, you might consider starting that professional conversation with online counselling.

-If something more serious like erectile dysfunction is going on downstairs, it may be time to progress from internet sleuthing to a healthcare professional (and, dare we say, skipping Reddit altogether).
+If something more serious like erectile dysfunction is going on, it may be time to progress from internet sleuthing to a healthcare professional (and skipping Reddit altogether).

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.